 But Argentina's Naval Prefecture said the ships changed their destination and denied they were refused permission to dock at the port off Tierra Del Fuego.

 British diplomats in Argentina are trying to clarify what happened.

 Tensions have risen recently, as the 30th anniversary of the Falklands war approaches.

 Argentina claims ownership of the islands, which it calls the Malvinas, but the UK has rejected calls for talks on the archipelago's sovereignty.

-About 3,000 people live on the islands, most of whom are British citizens.'Not permitted'
+About 3,000 people live on the islands, most of whom are British citizens.

 P&0 Cruises' ship, the Adonia, and Princess Cruises' vessel, the Star Princess, part of the Carnival company cruise fleet, arrived off the port of Ushuaia, on the country's southern tip, on Monday morning.

 A P&0 spokeswoman said: "Following its call at the Falkland Islands on Saturday February 25, the local port authorities have not permitted Adonia to berth at Ushuaia, Argentina, today."

 A member of staff at Princess Cruises said the incident would be an issue between the captain and the port authorities.

 But a spokesman for Argentina's Naval Prefecture said: "There were no problems with the port authority and there are no problems on board the ships."